 Nearly 800 University of Maryland, Baltimore (UMB) students were engaged in service learning for credit at 181 sites in Baltimore City during the 2014-15 academic year.
-Please check back for updates to the 2015-2016 service learning map.

 University of Maryland Baltimore: Students Learning in Baltimore

 Interactive Map provided in thanks to a generous grant from the Joseph and Harvey Meyerhoff Family Charitable Funds, sponsored by the Social Work Community Outreach Service (SWCOS) and the Center for Community-Based Engagement and Learning (CBEL)